 - Bridge the aggression by conveying that your relationship is most important and you can withstand any aggressive behaviour (rather than giving threats to stop hitting/kicking/screaming ‘or else...’.
 The child has to see that his/her aggression will not affect his/her relationship with you, so stay as calm as possible and convey that you can handle it.)

-- Anticipate that the child will get aggressive in challenging situations and be prepared to convey that you can handle it because it is normal to be frustrated (but when frustrated, we do ____, which focuses on what to do instead of what not to do).
+- Anticipate that the child will get aggressive in challenging situations and be prepared to convey that you can handle it because it is normal to be frustrated!
+We can model, “When frustrated, we do ____“, which focuses on what to do instead of what not to do.

 - Dr. Greenspan also suggests competitive games (for older children) where the child gets practice losing and winning.
 For younger children, he suggests playing modulation games where you go fast-slow-super slow and vice versa.
 You want the child’s need for action and movement to be modulated and regulated rather than telling them not to do something.
 Do this by giving constructive alternatives such as redirecting throwing into a basket, for instance, rather than saying “Don’t throw“.